Luv (play): Film adaptation

 The 1967 film version, directed by Clive Donner and starring Jack Lemmon, Peter Falk, and Elaine May, added various locations and extraneous characters.
 Reviews criticized Donner's heavy-handed approach to the material and the miscasting of the three leads, and it proved to be a commercial failure.
 Harrison Ford has an uncredited role as a hippie.
-Frank Sutton, best remembered for his role as Sergeant Carter on the Gomer Pyle TV series, was starring in 1974 dinner theatre version of the play when he died backstage of a heart attack.
+Frank Sutton, best remembered for his role as Sergeant Carter on the Gomer Pyle TV series, was starring in a 1974 dinner theatre version of the play when he died backstage of a heart attack.